 Advent is almost here!
-We’ll be sending out tips throughout the season to help you make the most of this special (and busy) time in your parish’s calendar year.
+We’ll be sending out tips throughout the season to help you optimize your nonprofit fundraising campaigns and make the most of this special (and busy) time in your parish’s calendar year.

 Advent is still a week away, and the calm before the storm is a great time to give your social media a little facelift.
 Make sure your passwords are secure, that you’ve delegated people to update your various accounts, that you have a reasonable posting schedule in place, and that you’re following influencers in your field (whether that’s neighboring parish accounts or the Pope himself.)
 This is also a good week to use all of your social media platforms to direct parishioners to your GiveCentral page.
 Remind them that they can set up individual or recurring gifts any time using your direct link.